Hornbill-Docs/data-imports-guide/data-imports-guide/cloud-users/overview.md

 Once your KeySafe key is ready and connected to your cloud platform account, you’re all set to move on.

 ## How many separate imports will you do?
 If you have both Full Users and Basic Users, you will likely want to do two imports.
 This is because all users brought in from a single import get assigned the same user type.
-You cannot import all of your users in one import and then later specify that some of them are are Full Users and others are Basic Users.
+You cannot import all of your users in one import and then later specify that some of them are Full Users and others are Basic Users.
 You will need to do *more* than two imports if you'll have more than two user types.
 Plan your separate import jobs based on how many different groups you will organize your users into.

 ## Using the correct platform-specific import instructions